← Back to BlogCare

 - [ ] Parasite check (fecal exam)

-- [ ] Vaccination history check and schedule
+- [ ] Vaccination history check and future schedule

 - [ ] Heartworm prevention prescription

-- [ ] Spay/neuter timing consultation (if not done)
+- [ ] Spay/neuter timing consultation (if not yet done)

-Want age-specific care advice?
-Use the Age Calculator to find your cat's life stage.
+Want care tips matched to your cat's age?
+Use the Age Calculator to find their life stage.

-※ This article is for informational purposes based on veterinary resources.
+※ This article is for informational purposes only.
 Always consult a licensed veterinarian for any health concerns.